4 Rise of the Nanny State

 Margaret Sanger, 1922, Library of Congress

 The figure most associated with birth control, Margaret (Higgins) Sanger, is a case in point.
 As an obstetrical nurse, she took on the 1873 Comstock Law that interpreted birth control and information about birth control as lewd and indecent.
 Sanger, whose mother had 18 pregnancies in 22 years, founded the American Birth Control League in 1921 — forerunner to Planned Parenthood — promoted sex education and crusaded to both avoid abortions and make abortions safer than the illegal “back alley” operations involving turpentine and knitting needles.
 Sanger’s reputation suffers from her association with eugenics.
 John D. Rockefeller was an anonymous donor on Sanger’s behalf and she indeed encouraged the poor to have fewer kids.
-She wrote that “we need not more of the fit, but fewer of the unfit.
-The propagation of the degenerate, the imbecile, the feeble-minded, should be prevented.”
 The masthead of Sanger’s Birth Control Review (1917-1928) read “Birth Control: To Create a Race of Thoroughbreds.”
 She even gave a lecture on birth control to the Women’s Auxiliary of the KKK, which she enjoyed but said she had to use childlike terminology to make them understand.
 For Sanger, embracing eugenics was possibly a tactical move to reach a broader audience than those interested in, or supportive of, contraception.
 Or, like many historical figures, maybe Sanger just held a constellation of views that later seem like a contradictory combination of progressive and regressive (e.g.’s John Muir, Teddy Roosevelt, Che Guevera, most people that have ever lived).
 History is full of shifting baselines, which is why contemporary people also won’t pass muster with future generations if their goal is to scour us for imperfections.

 But Sanger’s motives were more complex than racist eugenicists.
 One of her most infamous letters, to eugenicist Clarence Gamble of Procter & Gamble, is a good example of how misleading it can be to take quotations out of context.
 Sanger’s critics on the left and right have seized upon the passage that includes “We do not want word to go out that we want to exterminate the Negro population,” indicating that Sanger was conspiring to exterminate African Americans.
 However, the full passage reads: “We do not want word to go out that we want to exterminate the Negro population and the [black] minister is the man who can straighten out that idea if it ever occurs to any of their more rebellious members.”
 The full quote sheds an entirely different light on the passage, indicating that Sanger is worried that people will misunderstand her cause as promoting the extermination of African Americans, which is why she wants black spokesmen to clarify that’s not the case.
 The reason she didn’t want the extermination idea to get out, in other words, was because it was false.
 She was advocating birth control and family planning among impoverished people, not extermination.
 One wonders about the various agendas, other than sloppy research, motivating historians to omit the rest of the sentence.